Menturan/MMM-Weather-SMHI-Hourly/README.md

 }
 ```
 ## Development
 This module isn't perfect.
-If you find a bug, has a feature request or whatever don't hesitate to create an issue.
-OR even better, create a pull request! :D
+If you find a bug or has a feature request don't hesitate to create an issue OR even better, create a pull request! :D